Fall Fest 2025

 Food on the Green

-The Green on Bethel College Campus | Most of the day
+The Green | Most of the day

 Fall Fest means fun, fellowship and food on the Green.
 Some booths start serving at 8 a.m., so get here early!

-Bethel College Women’s Association Market
+Bethel College Women’s Association Market in the Round

-Luyken Fine Arts Center Lobby and Halls | 9 a.m. – 3 p.m.
+Luyken Fine Arts Center lobby and halls | 9 a.m. – 3 p.m.

 Baked goods, Bethel items and crafts by BCWA members and others.
-Plus, a silent auction featuring items by Bethel College alumni artists!
+Plus, a silent auction featuring items by Bethel College alumni artists.

 Robert W. Regier Art Gallery, Luyken Fine Arts Center | 9 a.m. – 5 p.m.